kizza/Table-of-comments/README.md

 # Table of comments

-A [Sublime Text 2 & 3](http://www.sublimetext.com) plugin that lets you organise and quick-jump between headings in your comments as well as optionally outputing a live table of contents.
+A [Sublime Text 2 & 3](http://www.sublimetext.com) plugin that lets you organise and quick-jump between headings in your comments as well as optionally output a live table of contents.

 ![demo](http://imgur.com/uIhsQ8A.gif)